brijamfitz/Crystals-Collector/README.md

-# unit-4-game

-Crystals Collector
+# Crystals Collector

-The game functions as described in the assignment instructions.

-I have a lot of repeated code in my javascript, and I would like to revisit this so that I can use functions instead of unnecessary and repetitive code.
+Click the crystals to unveil their point totals!

+Try to match the random number!